by Melinda Healy

 “We’re pretty low impact,” she said.
 “I’ve always been a traveller but more of an off the beaten track traveller.”

-Hopefully Rafferty, who also holds the position of Head of Sustainability for Tourism Australia, will be back adventuring on her own terms soon, in the meantime she’s encouraging Aussies to do their bit for domestic tourism and enjoy an experiential staycation at their nearest Luxury Lodge of Australia.
+Hopefully Rafferty, who also holds the position of Head of Sustainability for Tourism Australia, will be back adventuring on her own terms soon, in the meantime she’s encouraging Aussies to do their bit for domestic tourism and enjoy an experiential staycation at their nearest sustainable Luxury Lodges of Australia property.